ivandimitrov8080/personal-website/content/notes/unix/audio_production.md

 ---

-# DAWs, utilities and other stuff.
+# DAWs and utilities.

 You're gonna need a
 [Digital Audio Workstation](https://en.wikipedia.org/wiki/Digital_audio_workstation)
 to produce audio on any
 operating system.
 For this task, I chose [ardour](https://ardour.org/).
-To install, run `yay -S ardour`.
+To install, run `paru -S ardour`.

 I use this mainly to listen to my MIDI keyboard while playing.
 For `ardour` to detect the MIDI keyboard, [a2jmidid](https://github.com/jackaudio/a2jmidid) is required.
-Install it by running `yay -S a2jmidid`.
+Install it by running `paru -S a2jmidid`.
 After it's installed, run it from the terminal `a2jmidid -e`.
 The `-e` flag bridges hardware ports as well as software ports.
 This will show the keyboard as an input device in ardour.